Nikos Spyropoulos: Early career

 Spyropoulos began his career with PAS Giannina in 2001, where he celebrated a promotion to the Alpha Ethniki during his first season.
 In three years, he made a total of 33 appearances for the club, all of which in the Beta Ethniki.

 Panionios

-In summer 2004 he signed for Greek Superleague side Panionios.
+In summer 2004 he signed for Super League Greece side Panionios.
 Eight months later, and while he was about to be transferred to Panathinaikos along with his teammates Alexandros Tziolis and Evangelos Mantzios, he tested positive for elevated testosterone and was initially suspended for two years.
 This was later attributed to natural causes, but his transfer was cancelled nevertheless.
 He returned to action one year later and went on to play for 3.5 years for Panionios, earning the reputation of being one of the best left-backs in the Greek championship.

 During the summer transfer period of 2007 and the winter period of 2008, Spyropoulos attracted the interest of clubs such as AEK Athens, Olympiacos and Werder Bremen – however a move did not materialize.